Dieffenbachia, famous as Dumb Cane and leopard lily, guarantees a tropical environment indoors and flourishes itself to give a new flower every year.

 However, the flowering period may differ due to pollination.

-Dieffenbachia shows similar reproductive phenomena and flower structure as that of Philodendron and Anglomania, blooming during spring and summer.
+Dieffenbachia shows reproductive phenomena and flower structure similar to Philodendron and Anglomania, blooming during spring and summer.

 Moreover, the flowers stay alive for a short period, a day or two, and close back into their spathe.